wokim/feature-dev-guide/README.md

 ## Phase 1: Technical Design Document

+> This document helps define the core context, architecture, and technical approach for a feature.
+It avoids low-level code details and instead focuses on stable elements like service design, infra, scaling, and observability — providing a shared understanding before development begins.

 ### Purpose
 Define **what** to build based on requirements analysis, providing a comprehensive blueprint for development.